AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/edit-elements-in-an-email.md

    >[!NOTE]
    >
-   >**Reminder**
-   >
-   >
    >You can also add images, tokens, tables and other elements.
-See [Using the Rich Text Editor](../../../../product-docs/email-marketing/general/understanding-the-email-editor/using-the-rich-text-editor.md).
+See [Using the Rich Text Editor](/help/marketo/product-docs/email-marketing/general/understanding-the-email-editor/using-the-rich-text-editor.md).

    >[!CAUTION]
    >